cjbarrows/morbles/README.md

 [x] create method in editor to place balls
-    - I used a lowercase color letter after the space in the map [x] don't show "you've won it all" if there are some incomplete levels
+    - I used a lowercase color letter after the space in the map [x] don't show "you've won it all" if there are some incomplete levels [x] BUG: don't show the "level complete" dialog until the last ball is finished animating [x] BUG: don't show the end modals if one is already showing

 ## Notes